astrosites/astrosites.github.io/_pages/tutorial.md

 ![](/tutorial/images/commit-changes.jpg)

 If you refresh your website at [https://your-github-name.github.io](#), you should see your site with the updates you've made.
+If you don't see your updates, wait a minute and then refresh again.
+If you still don't see your website, or some of your changes have taken effect but not others, try doing a "force reload" on the page, usually Ctrl-Shift-R or Command-Shift-R. (You can also try disabling caching in your browser, which will vary between browsers.)

 ![](/tutorial/images/site-with-name.jpg)